 Moisture-wicking shirts

-Long-sleeved shirts are recommended for this trek; they must be lightweight, breathable, and quick-dry material.
+Long-sleeved shirts are recommended for this trek; they must be made of lightweight, breathable, and quick-dry material.
 Bring two short-sleeved shirts and three long-sleeved shirts; cotton is not recommended.

 Long-sleeve shirts